whosramos/React-Props/README.md

 export default App;
 ```

 In this case, the code uses a ternary operator to either show the greeting or not.
-You can read up [this tutorial about all the conditional renderings in React](/conditional-rendering-react/).
 The state makes the React components interactive.
 You can **read and write state**, whereas **props are read-only**.
 Once the state changes, the component renders again.
 In addition, state can be passed as props to child components too.

 ```js
 import React, { Component } from 'react';